-A social engineering test will use one or more techniques like those described in order to test the protections provided not only by technology, but also by people and process.
+A social engineering test will use one or more techniques like those described in order to test the protections provided not only by technology, but also by people and processes.
 There must be clear objectives and rules of engagement, and it must be carried out by a reputable firm that understands risk reduction and is familiar with local laws.

 At Nettitude, we have a dedicated team of social engineers who always practise and constantly refine their craft.
 We work with some of the largest organisations in the world and pride ourselves on being able to target people in production environments physical and digital in a way that is compliant with local laws and minimises risk to the target people and their organisation.

-We effectively and safely conduct reconnaissance against our targets, and we build attacks that meet specified objectives.
+We effectively and safely conduct reconnaissance against our targets, and we build attacks that meet specific objectives.
 For example, it may be appropriate to conduct a credential harvesting attack in one scenario, while in another we may attempt to gain command and control over an employee laptop all via social engineering.
-For more advanced requirements, we can even laterally move through the network after obtaining an initial foothold, and attempt to act on a more advanced objective such as access to a central database, source code, etc.
+For more advanced requirements, we can even laterally move through the network after obtaining an initial foothold and attempt to act on a more advanced objective such as access to a central database, source code, etc.

 We generally recommend a white box methodology if you’ve never had a social engineering penetration test before.
 This allows us to assess your technology first and give you a matrix of the success of different attacks vs different parts of your defensive technology.
 You then know what’s possible in theory.
 With that out of the way, we put the theory to practise and use known weaknesses against people.
 It is unwise to think of people, process and technology as unrelated, and by using the approach you get a sense of security posture over the three as a whole.
 This type of approach typically gives more thorough assurance levels.